vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 In the case of those who performed _prapatti_ without indicating any definite time (for the attainment of _mokṣa_ ), it is said as follows: "The man who has performed _prapatti_ to me and who has not abstained from sins committed frequently, attains me late after wearing out all his sins."

 (3) "Since the _prapanna_ is bent on attaining _mokṣa_, he is not likely to have any long-standing desire for other benefits.
 Like those who have both _Brahma_ bhāvana and Karma bhavana, (_Brahma_, Rudra and the like), they might entertain a desire for other benefits along with the desire for _mokṣa_ ; if so, _Iśvara_, who is their well-wisher, will not grant them those (so called) benefits ( as they are not for his good); for it is said :-"Even when the _bhakta_ prays for it, _Iśvara_ does not permit him to do what is not good to himself.
 Does not the mother prevent her child that longs to fall into the fire ?"
 It is said also :-- " He whom I want to bless -- his wealth I take away from him.
 His relations will then desert him.
 He will become miserable.
 If, in his misery, he still clings to me, I confer on him such blessings as are unattainable even for the devas."
 The same idea is found in the story of Kundadhāra[^57] .
 Sometimes _Iśvara_ creates in the _prapanna_ a distaste for these other things by making him realise that they are trivial, transient and mingled with pain.
 Sometimes, as in the case of Soubhari and Kuchela, he gives them the benefits desired by them, but makes them feel an aversion to them afterwards.

+[^57]:
+Kundadhara : A certain man who was devoutly attached to Kundadhara begged him for wealth.
+Kundadhara, instead of granting wealth, saw to it that his follower should become attached to _dharma_.